vincentchachere/Post-Installation-and-Configuration/README.md

 ### 9. ) Configuring SLAs inside osTicket

 - Go To: `Admin Panel` > `Manage` > `SLA` > `Add New SLA Plan `

+*We will be creating the following Service Level Agreements:*

   - Create: `SEV-A (1 Hour: 24/7 )`